EDUCBA Logo

 • Provide clear visibility about the test results.

-• Measures the testing status, exit criteria, and test coverage to ensure that the test work is done.
+• Measures the testing status, exit criteria, and test coverage to ensure the test work is done.

 4. Configuration Management